-After assessing the presence of dependence between wildfire orientation and size, it is possible to carry out a watershed--based spatial analysis by applying the test to each watershed, in order to detect if the presence of dependence is homogeneous, or if it is only related with some particular areas.
-Figure \ref{fig4} represents maps of $p$--values of the test applied to the observations of each watershed, using PC1 in $\R^2$ and in $\R^3$ (left plot and right plot of Figure \ref{fig4}, respectively).
-The maps reveal the presence of $13$ and $27$ watersheds where the null hypothesis of independence is rejected with significance level $\alpha=0.05$, for the circular--linear and the spherical--linear cases, respectively.
+After identifying the presence of dependence between wildfire orientation and size, it is possible to carry out a watershed-based spatial analysis by applying the test to each watershed, in order to detect if the presence of dependence is homogeneous, or if it is only related to some particular areas.
+Figure \ref{fig4} represents maps of $p$-values of the test applied to the observations of each watershed, using PC1 in $\R^2$ and in $\R^3$ (from left to right, first and third plots of Figure \ref{fig4}, respectively).
+The maps reveal the presence of $13$ and $27$ watersheds where the null hypothesis of independence is rejected with significance level $\alpha=0.05$, for the circular-linear and the spherical-linear cases, respectively.
 This shows that the presence of dependence between fire orientation and size is not homogeneous and it is located in specific watersheds (see Figure \ref{fig5}).
-It is also interesting to note that the inclusion of the altitude coordinate in the calculus of the PC1 leads to a richer detection of dependence between the wildfire orientation and size at the watershed level.
+It is also interesting to note that the inclusion of the altitude coordinate in the computation of the PC1 leads to a richer detection of dependence between the wildfire orientation and size at the watershed level.
 This is due to the negative relation between the fire slope and size (see Figure \ref{fig5}), as large fires tend to have a flatter PC1 in $\R^3$ because they occur over highly variable terrain.
-The resulting $p$--values from the watershed analysis can also be combined using the False Discovery Rate procedure \citep{Benjamini2001} to test for independence between the wildfire orientation and the log--burnt area.
-The resulting $p$--values are $0.000$ for the circular--linear and spherical--linear cases.
+Finally, the resulting $p$-values from the watershed analysis can also be adjusted using the False Discovery Rate (FDR) procedure of \cite{Benjamini2001} (from left to right, second and fourth plots of Figure \ref{fig4}).
+It is also possible to combine the $p$-values of the unadjusted maps with the FDR to test for independence between the wildfire orientation and the log-burnt area.
+The resulting $p$-values are $0.000$ for the circular-linear and spherical-linear\nolinebreak[4] cases.